 One in five (21%) said they had started a conversation about mental health inspired by celebrity stories in the news.

 Getting the conversation started

-Other figures including Mind ambassador Ruby Wax, mental health campaigner Alastair Campbell and former football manager Alan Pardew will also participate in the continuity announcement takeover.
+Other figures including Mind ambassador Ruby Wax, mental health campaigner Alastair Campbell and former football manager Alan Pardew also participated in the continuity announcement takeover.

 Thriving or surviving?

 Good mental health is more than the absence of a mental health problem.
-This week’s theme of ‘Thriving or Surviving’ focuses on uncovering why too few of us are thriving with good mental health.
+The week’s theme of ‘Thriving or Surviving’ focused on uncovering why too few of us are thriving with good mental health.

 The aim is to raise public awareness about mental health issues, and encourage people to talk and seek help for their own mental health problems.